The Age Structured Projection Model (AGEPRO) is a projection model

 selectivity, and discard fraction.
 Additional features include

-for rebuilding strategies to achieve user specified outcomes.
+to search for rebuilding strategies that achieve user-specified outcomes.

-Science Center with contributions by Dr. Paul Rago, NMFS NEFSC and
+contributions by Dr. Paul Rago, NMFS NEFSC and others.
+The new graphical

 Brodziak, J., P. Rago, and R. Conser.